 Proper transportation of your fish is crucial!
 Below we will provide some helpful guidelines and equipment recommendations for you so you ready to pick up your fish.

-- Temperature: Your fish leave our hatchery at 68 degrees.
-For the health and safety of your fish, you will need to be able to maintain that temperature and gradually bring it to match the temperature of your water body at home.
+- Temperature: Your fish leave our hatchery at roughly 68-72 degrees.
+For the health and safety of your fish, you will need to be able to maintain that temperature.
 Travel times play a role into how you transport fish.
 Longer travel times, plus high ambient air temperature or solar gain (from an open trailer), will require an insulated container to prevent the water from heating too fast.

 - Upon Arrival: Check temperature of your home water body.
 Perch can handle moving to relatively cooler water easier than going to warmer water.
-If the temperature of transport water is greater than 2 degrees difference than your home water body, you will need to gradually bring the water temp of the fish to the temp of your home water body by one degree per hour.
+If the temperature of transport water is greater than a 2-3 degrees difference than your home water body, you will need to gradually bring the water temp of the fish to the temp of your home water body.
 If your home water body temperature is 72 degrees or more, contact us before transferring fish to your facility.
 Don’t forget to maintain aeration to your fish while adjusting temperatures.

 © 2021 The Farmory All rights reserved.